The information here can help you to decide what type of WAV is right for you, how best to get a WAV and useful resources.

-Wheelchair accessible vehicles range in size from ones that will take just the wheelchair user and one other person, to those that will accommodate several other passengers as well.
+- WAVs range in size from ones that will take just the wheelchair user and one other person, to those that will accommodate several other passengers as well.

 WAVs are fitted with ramps or lifts to allow the wheelchair user to get in.
-You are either pushed into the vehicle or you propel yourself.
-Some WAVs that have wheelchair access by a ramp may also be fitted with winches as an aid or a safety measure if your helper is frail or insecure.
+You're either pushed into the vehicle or you propel yourself.
+Some WAVs that have wheelchair access by a ramp may also be fitted with winches.
+These can be used as an aid or a safety measure if your helper is frail or insecure.

 For information on companies that make, equip or sell WAVs, see our Useful contacts, which gives names and addresses of suppliers and fitters, and details of the services they provide.

-Last updated: April 2015
+Last updated: January 2017